the-ahuja-lab/Gcoupler/README.md

 ### Authenticator

-To classify the synthetic compounds into binary classes based on molecular interaction
+To segregate the synthetic compounds into binary classes, based on their actual interaction at the molecular level
 ```
 import Authenticator as au
 ```
-To calculate interaction of individual synthetic compounds with the target cavity (which they are synthesized from)
+To calculate interaction (binding energy) of individual synthetic compounds with the target cavity (which they are synthesized from)
 ```
 >>> au.synthetic_interaction()
 ```
 Additional arguments:
-1. method: Statistical test to use for interaction cutoff estimation
+1. method: Statistical test to use for binding energy cutoff estimation

 | Parameter Name | Description |
 | -------- | -------- |